If have you any questions regarding the library policies, please feel free to contact us.

 Library Technology & Equipment

-- If you need to use a library material that has been taken out, you can place a hold on the item online through your Library Catalog account.
+- If you need to use a library book that has been taken out, you can place a hold on the item online through your Library Catalog account.

 - All library materials are subject to recall after 3 weeks and must be returned when requested.
 Borrowers are notified by telephone, email, or mail that another person has requested an item that they currently have check out.
 Until Library materials are returned, they are the responsibility of the borrower.
 The Recall Notice will specify the new due date.